 Scholarships and other financial aid approved for use while on campus can be continued during the time the student is an intern.
 Students should examine aid packages and scholarships to determine if they are limited to a specific number of semesters and what effect such limitations might have on finances available during the student’s final semesters.
 The Financial Aid Office

 will be able to answer these questions.
 Interns may also experience additional expenses, the most common of which is housing.

 Students need to discuss how to apply internship credits to their major with their academic advisor.
 Of course, all students may use the internship credits as free electives.
 Political science majors may apply POL 472 (3 credits) to the electives in the major, required support, or free electives.
 POL 471 (3-12 credits) may be applied to required support or free electives.

 The Missouri Government Internship Program is a full-time internship for the duration of the semester.
 Interns live in Jefferson City for the entire semester and are expected to be involved with their assigned public official throughout that entire time frame.
 Vacations for the intern will be the vacations observed by the public official.
 All students are expected to remain through the end of the legislative session.

 Work schedules are at the discretion of the public official.
 Expect to work every day, Monday through Friday, and to be on call at other times.
 Students will also be expected to attend a hearing each week as part of course requirements.

 A weekly class meeting for POL 472 will be scheduled each Monday morning for all Missouri Government interns.
 Interns will be notified in advance of the class times.
 Class may be scheduled in the Capitol or at some other location convenient to interns and the supervising faculty member.

 Students are responsible for their own housing while in Jefferson City.
-Often, several interns go together to rent an apartment and thus cut down on individual expenses.
+Often, several interns go together to rent an apartment to cut down on individual expenses.
 Housing is available near the Capitol, but it is more expensive.
 Help with prospective housing is available.